Florence is recognized worldwide as the "cradle of the Renaissance" (the culla del Rinascimento) for its monuments, churches and historic buildings.

 The historical riches of Florence

-Florence's best-known site is the Cathedral of Santa Maria del Fiore, known as the "Duomo", whose dome was built by Filippo Brunelleschi.
+Florence's most famous landmark is the Cathedral of Santa Maria del Fiore, known as the "Duomo", whose dome was built by Filippo Brunelleschi.
 The dome, 600 years after its completion, is still the largest brick-and-mortar dome in the world.
-The nearby Campanile, partly designed by Giotto, and the buildings of the Baptistery are also worth seeing.
-The city center is surrounded by medieval walls which were built in the 14th century to defend the city.
-In the heart of the city, in Piazza della Signoria, is the Fountain of Neptune (1563-1565) by Bartolomeo Ammannati, a masterpiece of marble sculpture located at the terminus of a functioning Roman aqueduct.
+Also worth seeing are the nearby Campanile, partly designed by Giotto, and the Baptistery buildings.
+The city center is surrounded by medieval walls, built in the 14th century to defend the town.
+In the heart of the city, in Piazza della Signoria, stands Bartolomeo Ammannati's Fountain of Neptune (1563-1565), a masterpiece of marble sculpture located at the terminus of a working Roman aqueduct.

-The plan and structure of the city date back in many ways to Roman times, when it was designed as a garrison colony.
+The town's layout and structure in many ways dates back to Roman times, when it was conceived as a garrison colony.
 Most of the city was built during the Renaissance, but there are also traces of medieval, baroque and neoclassical architecture.

-Florence contains several palaces and buildings from different eras.
-The Palazzo Vecchio is the town hall of Florence and also an art museum.
-This large, crenellated Romanesque palace-fortress overlooks the Piazza della Signoria with its copy of Michelangelo's Statue of David, as well as the gallery of statues in the adjacent Loggia dei Lanzi.
-The Palazzo della Signoria (also called Palazzo Vecchio) facing it still houses the municipal government.
-Many important episodes of local history have taken place there.
+Florence contains many palaces and buildings from different eras.
+The Palazzo Vecchio is Florence's town hall and art museum.
+This great Romanesque crenellated palace-fortress overlooks the Piazza della Signoria with its copy of Michelangelo's statue of David, as well as the gallery of statues in the adjacent Loggia dei Lanzi.
+The Palazzo della Signoria (also known as the Palazzo Vecchio) opposite still houses the municipal government.
+Many important episodes in local history took place here.

 The Arno River, which crosses the old town, is a character in Florentine history like many of its inhabitants.

-One of its bridges in particular is remarkable: the Ponte Vecchio (the old bridge), whose most striking feature is the multitude of shops built on its edges.
+One of its bridges in particular is remarkable: the Ponte Vecchio (Old Bridge), whose most striking feature is the multitude of stores built along its banks.
 The bridge also carries the Corridoio Vasariano linking the Uffizi Museum to the Medici residence, Palazzo Pitti.

 The Palazzo Vecchio as well as the Duomo are the two buildings that dominate the landscape.

-There are also many museums and art galleries where some of the world's most important works of art are kept.
-The city is one of the best-preserved centers of Renaissance art and architecture in the world and features a high concentration of art, architecture and culture.
-Nearby is the Uffizi Gallery, one of the finest art museums in the world, established by a large bequest from the last member of the Medici family, which displays a very large collection of Florentine art.
+There are also numerous museums and art galleries housing some of the world's most important works of art.
+The city is one of the world's best-preserved centers of Renaissance art and architecture, with a high concentration of art, architecture and culture.
+Nearby is the Uffizi Gallery, one of the world's finest art museums, established by a major bequest from the last member of the Medici family, and featuring a vast collection of Florentine art.

-The Galileo Museum, located on the banks of the Arno, not far from the Uffizi Palace, is the new name of the Museum of the History of Science in Florence.
-Cosimo de Medici, founder of the dynasty, was a protector of the arts and sciences, his descendants, Grand Dukes of Tuscany, did the same.
-In this museum, a collection of his most important inventions, including the glasses of the scientist Galileo (1564-1642).
-And let's not forget this famous sentence during his trial: "And yet it turns".
+The Museo Galileo, located on the banks of the Arno, not far from the Palazzo dei Offices, is the new name of Florence's museum of the history of science.
+Cosimo de' Medici, founder of the dynasty, was a patron of the arts and sciences, as were his descendants, the Grand Dukes of Tuscany.
+The museum houses a collection of his most important inventions, including the spectacles of the scientist Galileo (1564-1642).
+And let's not forget the famous phrase from his trial: "And yet it turns".

-The Galleria dell'Accademia houses a collection of Michelangelo, including the David.
-Other museums and galleries include the Bargello, which focuses on sculptures by artists such as Donatello, Giambologna and Michelangelo; the Palazzo Pitti, which houses many Renaissance works, including several by Raphael and Titian.
-The beautifully landscaped Boboli Gardens adorned with numerous sculptures are adjacent to the palace.
+The Galleria dell'Accademia houses a collection by Michelangelo, including the David.
+Other museums and galleries include the Bargello, which focuses on sculptures by artists such as Donatello, Giambologna and Michelangelo; the Palazzo Pitti, home to numerous Renaissance works, including several by Raphael and Titian.
+Adjacent to the palace are the Boboli Gardens, beautifully landscaped and adorned with numerous sculptures.

 The beautiful Tuscan countryside conceals, a few kilometers from Florence, the Medicean villas in which one finds, through the gardens which surround them, all the refinement of the Renaissance.